ThunderFly-aerospace/TFSIK01/README.md

 ## Where I could get it?

 The device can be purchased directly from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
 Contact us by email at sale@thunderfly.cz for commercial support (Manufacturing aid, Licensing, RF verification, certification, etc.).
-We are the primary designers of this modem hardware and major Si1060 firmware contributors and therefore, we have the ability to react even on non-standard requests for modification or functions (RF-band, output power, jamming resistance, etc.).
+We are the primary designers of this modem hardware and major Si1060 firmware contributors and therefore, we can react even on non-standard requests for modification or functions (RF-band, output power, jamming resistance, etc.).
 The TFSIK is also available at the [Tindie store](https://www.tindie.com/products/thunderfly/tfsik01-high-performance-uav-telemetry-modem/) in the most standard configurations.

 ## Hardware